karkil2205/Discrete-Choice-Models/README.md

 # Discrete Choice Models: Theory and Applications in Economics and Marketing
-* We are using the paper : [MISRA, Sanjog.
+* We are mainly using the paper : [MISRA, Sanjog.
 Generalized reverse discrete choice models.
 Quantitative Marketing and Economics, 2005, vol. 3, no 2, p.
 175-200](https://booksc.org/book/8122485/a8bab3).
 * Describe the data used in that paper (Sections 5.1 and 5.2).
 * Produce Table 1.
 Summary statistics for Cracker and Yogurt data.
 * The data are available in the [mlogit](https://cran.r-project.org/web/packages/mlogit/index.html) **R** Package.